 NRF chairs the lobbying committee of the Coalition for a Democratic Workplace, which was formed to oppose anti-business labor laws, regulations and rulings that threaten job creation and economic growth.
 NRF supports workplace rules that promote workplace flexibility and economic growth, while opposing onerous policies that intrude on business operations, undermine employees’ privacy rights, and lead to unnecessary costs for retailers.
 NRF has worked with the White House and Congress and in the courts to oppose the joint employer, ambush election and micro-union measures.

 The latest example of the need for a long-term solution on labor issues has come in how the NLRB has handled the joint employer issue.
 In a 2015 Obama-era ruling, the board alarmed the business community by saying a company could be considered a joint employer even if it had only indirect control over a subcontractor or franchisee’s workers.
 Under Trump, the board reversed that ruling in 2017 and went back to the previous business-friendly standard that a company must have direct control to be declared a joint employer.
 But the board vacated that ruling this February after its inspector general’s office said one of the new board members nominated by Trump should have recused himself because of a conflict involving his former law firm.
-That leaves the 2015 ruling opposed by NRF and other business groups in effect.
+That left the 2015 ruling opposed by NRF and other business groups in effect.
 But in September, the NLRB announced proposed new regulations it promised would “foster predictability and consistency” in determining joint employer status.
 NRF is reviewing the new proposal and will submit comments with the board.

-In the meantime, NRF said “only Congress can enact a permanent solution,” NRF said in a letter asking Congress to approve legislation that would restore the original requirement for direct control.
+In the meantime, NRF said “only Congress can enact a permanent solution” in a letter asking lawmakers to approve legislation that would restore the original requirement for direct control.
 NRF supports the Save Local Business Act, which passed the House last year and is now waiting for Senate approval.

 NRF also went to court to block ambush election regulations adopted by the NLRB in 2014, which allow a union organizing election to be held in as little as two weeks after it is requested rather than the previous average of five weeks.
 That, too, was upheld by a federal judge but could now be reversed, either by the board or by two bills pending in Congress, the Workforce Democracy and Fairness Act and the Employee Privacy Protection Act.